 This is the curriculum for children prior to and including the reception year in school.
 The focus is on ensuring children develop in a safe environment that supports their well being, social skills and increased personal independence.
 Skills and knowledge are developed through relevant and enjoyable planned learning experiences.

 A strong emphasis is placed on practical 'hands on' activities and the use of the outdoor areas in school.
 The Foundation Stage has several areas of learning, centred around Personal and Social Education, Physical Development and Communication and Language.
-We use 'Letters and Sounds' and 'Jolly Phonics' for teaching early phonic reading skills and the children read a variety of books, including real books, supplemented by the Oxford Reading Tree synthetic phonic reading scheme.
+We use 'Letters and Sounds' for teaching early phonic reading skills and the children read a variety of books following the Oxford Reading Tree systematic synthetic phonic reading scheme.
+Teachers read other 'real' books with the children to help the children's language development.

 This is the curriculum for children from 5 to 11 years of age.
 The focus is on ensuring children make progress in the key areas of learning (basic skills) whilst developing skills across the whole curriculum.
 At Blackwell we foster a love of learning with an emphasis on developing skills for life (including collaboration, enquiry, communication, problem solving and independence) through our topic work.
 We use 'Letters and Sounds' and 'Jolly Phonics' for teaching early phonic reading skills and the children read a variety of books, including real books, supplemented by the Oxford Reading Tree synthetic phonic reading scheme.